 The Telecaster and Bigsby vibrato have been mates since the early 50s.
 The iconic whammy bar was designed by inventor and motorcycle engineer Paul A Bigsby.
 He also built guitars that happened to feature headstocks with the tuners all on one side.
 Just like Fender but Bigsby got there first.
 We'll leave that there...

 The Mexican-built Vintera '60s Bigsby features some distinctly vintage specification.
 The C profile neck has a 7.25" fingerboard radius and 21 vintage frets.
-That means you don't get quite the same low action as a modern 9.5" radius but it's still a great neck to play.
-In keeping with its '60s vibe the neck has a gloss finish but where you'd expect to find a rosewood 'board we get the more eco friendly Pau Ferro.
+That means you don't get quite the same low action as a modern 9.5" radius but we still think it's a great neck to play.
+In keeping with its '60s vibe, the neck has a gloss finish but where you'd expect to find a rosewood 'board we get the more eco friendly Pau Ferro.
 The package is completed by a smooth operating Licensed Bigsby B-50 wiggle stick, natch.

 The Performer Telecaster Hum is the lowest price American-built model in the current Fender catalogue.
 What's "hum"?
 Well, this guitar features a humbucker in the neck position, just the way Keith Richards likes it.
 We should point out that the American Performer Telecaster is also available in a traditional, two single coil layout at the same price.

 Players like a neck humbucker on a Tele for a number of reasons.
 Blues noodles like the warmth and sustain it can produce.
 Jazzers enjoy the depth it adds to their comping stuff.
-Rockers like the grunt it produces.
+Rockers like the grunt it produces - and we like the versatility.
 This guitar also features the Fender Greasebucket tone circuit which allows you to roll off the treble without adding bass.
 That means you retain Tele clarity when you want to soften the Tele's trademark top end.